In this article, we will show you how you can open the door or the trunk on a Ford with a dead battery.

 Mass Air Flow Sensor

-Often referred to as the MAF sensor, the mass air flow sensor can fail triggering Ford check engine light to come on.
-If your Ford MAF sensor is defective, you will notice engine hesitation during acceleration and a dramatic decrease in fuel economy.
+Often referred to as the MAF sensor, the mass airflow sensor can fail, triggering Ford check engine light to come on.
+If your Ford MAF sensor is defective, you will notice engine hesitation during acceleration and a dramatic fuel economy decrease.

-A common problem that is known to trigger the check engine light on Ford vehicles, especially Fusions equipped with the 4 cylinder engine is a defective Variable Camshaft Timing solenoid also known as VCT solenoid.
+A common problem that is known to trigger the check engine light on Ford vehicles, especially Fusions equipped with the 4 cylinder engine, is a defective Variable Camshaft Timing solenoid known as VCT solenoid.

-The ignition coils may fail triggering Ford check engine light to come on.
-Common symptoms include not only check engine light on but engine misfire, running rough and fault codes ranging from P0300 through P03012.
+The ignition coils may fail, triggering Ford check engine light to come on.
+Common symptoms include check engine light on but engine misfire, running rough, and fault codes ranging from P0300 through P03012.